tecnologiaenegocios/stubydoo/README.rst

 ----------

 This package is considered unstable.
 API changes may happen without notice.
 Not ready for public comsumption.
+Suggestions on how the API could be improved are welcome, as well as code contributions (with tests) ;)

 Usage example